PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 | [Linear](#linear)                       | &#10004; |          | `CalculationMethod.linear`            |
 | [Linear current](#linear-current)       | &#10004; |          | `CalculationMethod.linear_current`    |

+Note: When all the load/generation types are of constant impedance, power-grid-model uses the [Linear](#linear) method regardless of the input provided by the user.
+This is because this method will then be accurate and fastest.

 The nodal equations of a power system network can be written as:

 $$